 When Petr Mitrichev showed up, I was just struggling to find a nasty integer overflow bug in my code at the time.
 Right after he joined, he was the first one to discover it and let me know about it, so it really shows who is the best in this game.

-But knowing that he is watching me now, I felt under much more pressure.
-But then, when he said that the event like this is a great idea, it gave me the boost for the next couple of hours.
+But knowing that he is watching me now, I felt much more pressure.
+But then, when he said that the event like this is a great idea, it gave me a boost for the next couple of hours.
 It was great to see the best of the best to stop by and cheer for me.

 What impact do you think this feat have on you and the programming field in general?

 In the Q&A interview before the event, we were talking about the recognition for top competitive programmers, and I said that the current format of the events doesn’t really support people to have fans.